Barclays: 2010 to 2020

+2020 to present

 In February 2020, it was reported that, in a pilot programme at its London headquarters, the company used tracking software to assess how long employees spent at their desks and warn them if they took excessive breaks.
 Staff who spent too much time away could find this mentioned on their daily report cards.
-Following criticisms by staff, the bank said it had taken steps to ensure that individual data would no longer be visible to managers, although the company still holds this data.”
+Following criticisms by staff, the bank said it had taken steps to ensure that individual data would no longer be visible to managers, although the company still holds this data."

 The bank faced similar privacy concerns in 2017 when it used OccupEye sensors to track staff through black boxes in their desks.